fyrm/nepali/README.md

 # nepali
-aka NePaLi (Nessus Parser Lite) nepali is a python script that will parse Nessus scan results and then export the results into a spreadsheet format (Microsoft Excel ".xlsx").
+aka NePaLi (Nessus Parser Lite) nepali is a python script that will parse Nessus scan results and then export the results into a spreadsheet format (Microsoft Excel ".xlsx"). nepali parses Nessus XML output files (by default files are saved with ".nessus" extension).

 ## Prerequisites
 nepali uses the following public modules: